 New Hope Valley Railway has implemented a number of protocols and best practices during the coronavirus pandemic.
 The health and safety of the visitors/guests to our rail yard and aboard our trains as well as our volunteers who work here, are our top priorities.
 Here are the many safety measures we have implemented:

 - Our four passenger cars are “open-air”.
-Normal capacity of one of our cars is 60 riders, but we will be limiting capacity to 15 riders to allow for social distancing.
-Our caboose on the train is enclosed and may be booked by a single family group for private use for a flat fee of $75 to enable social distancing.
+Normal capacity of one of our cars is 60 riders, but we will be limiting capacity to an average of 18 riders to allow for social distancing.
+Our caboose on the train is enclosed and may be booked by a single family group at a price of $100 for private use to enable social distancing.

 - One person per reservation party should check-in at our ticket office upon arrival.
 We will have our ticket printer outside our ticket office so that you may pick up your tickets in a “touchless” manner.